RWXstoned/rwxstoned.github.io/aboutme.md

 Here are some talks I have given:

-- x33fcon 2025: Taming the Windows Loader for Stealthy Injection.
+- x33fcon 2025: <i>Taming the Windows Loader for Stealthy Injection.</i>
-- Beacon 25: A User-Friendly Introduction to Cobalt Strike's UDRL.
+- Beacon 25: <i>A User-Friendly Introduction to Cobalt Strike's UDRL.</i>